openshift-pipelines/pipelines-as-code/docs/content/_index.md

 -$ tkn pac bootstrap
 ```

-and follow the questions to get Pipelines as Code installed on your cluster.
+and follow the questions to get Pipelines-as-Code installed on your cluster.
-It will then help you create a GitHub Application to connect your repositories to Pipelines as Code.
+It will then help you create a GitHub Application to connect your repositories to Pipelines-as-Code.
-If you are in a source code project, it will immediately ask you if you want to have a sample `PipelineRun` for `Pipelines as Code`
+If you are in a source code project, it will immediately ask you if you want to have a sample `PipelineRun` for `Pipelines-as-Code`

 ## Walkthrough video